Kabir Tukura Ibrahim: Political career

-Kabir Ibrahim Tukura’s capacity for leadership began to manifest from a young age.
+Kabir Ibrahim Tukura's capacity for leadership began to manifest from a young age.
 In his final year at Usmanu Danfodiyo University, he served as the President of Modern European Languages, Literary and Linguistics Students Association.

 Having amassed his wealth of experiences in leadership and civil service terrain, his political exploits on a national scale began with his election as a member of the Federal House of Representatives in 2019.

-While in the House of Representatives, Kabir Ibrahim Tukura’s age and the quality of his representation brought him to the limelight in 2019 when he was elected as the chairman of the Young Parliamentarian’s Forum (YPF).
+While in the House of Representatives, Kabir Ibrahim Tukura's age and the quality of his representation brought him to the limelight in 2019 when he was elected as the chairman of the Young Parliamentarian's Forum (YPF).
 Young Parliamentarian Forum which consists of federal and state lawmakers (Senators, House of Representatives and State Houses of Assembly elected members) who are 45 years and below is a forum for promoting the representation and participation of young people in parliament and wider political processes.

 Strides in politics

-The indicators of Kabir Ibrahim Tukura’s political performance permeates the boiling needs of his constituency on the one hand and issues of national concern on the other.
-He is a loud voice for youth advocacy and political awareness, women empowerment and the implementation of the Sustainable Development Goals (SDGs).
-Other focal areas of his representation bother on the efficiency and efficacy of the laws guiding the fight against financial crimes in Nigeria.
+Kabir Ibrahim Tukura's legislative focus includes constituent issues and matters of national policy.
+His platform emphasizes youth advocacy, political awareness, and women's empowerment, alongside the implementation of the Sustainable Development Goals (SDGs).
+In his legislative capacity, he has addressed the reform of Nigerian financial crime laws, focusing on the efficiency of the existing legal framework.

-Kabir is a vibrant and passionate personality with a key interest in advancing the frontiers of democratic tenets in Nigeria.
-This is obvious in his antagonism of Hate Speech Bill and the Social Media Bill.
+Kabir has a key interest in advancing the frontiers of democratic tenets in Nigeria, evidenced by his antagonism of Hate Speech Bill and the Social Media Bill.

-The footprints of Kabir Ibrahim Tukura’s representation in his constituency are littered in the litany of his interventions as well as his sponsored bills.
+The footprints of Kabir Ibrahim Tukura's representation in his constituency are littered in the litany of his interventions as well as his sponsored bills.

 Paramount amongst these is the key role he played in lobbying and influencing the approval of the rehabilitation of the outstanding section of Gadan Zaima – Zuru – Gamji Road.
 The attendant economic impact in relation to the free flow of movement (human, goods and services) culminated in the jubilation that trailed its approval in his constituency.

 Aside provision of solar street lights to illuminate the darkness in selected areas of his constituency, he embarked on the repairs of several boreholes while providing motorised boreholes in Zuru, Fakai, Sakaba and Danko/Wasagu areas of his constituency.

 Fathoming the proportion of importance that education enjoys, Kabir made his mark in this sector which includes the provision of a block of 3 classrooms each in Matseri, Zodi, Ribah and Sakaba.
 He also launched the Kabiru Tukura JAMB/University Scholarship Scheme that procures JAMB registration forms for students in his constituency as well as sponsorship of successful candidates who are hardworking and desirous of pursuing higher learning.
 To mark his 100 days in office, he commemorated the International Day of the Girl Child by distributing sanitary pads and back–to–school materials for 4000 girls within his constituency.